Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-http.md

 Encoding | JSON | RFC 8259
 Compression | N/A | -

-Hereby the **Interface Design Description** (IDD) is provided to the [device-discovery – Service Description](../../assets/sd/5_0_0/device-discovery_sd.pdf).
+Hereby the **Interface Design Description** (IDD) is provided to the [deviceDiscovery – Service Description](../../assets/sd/5_0_0/device-discovery_sd.pdf).
 For further details about how this service is meant to be used, please consult that document.

 ## Interface Description